English name: Golden Tree Snake (aka “Ornate Flying Snake”)

 Habitat: Naturally a forest species, but has adapted well to agricultural areas, parks, yards and gardens.
-Is almost totally arboreal and can climb to significant heights in trees or even the walls of buildings.
+Is almost totally arboreal.

 Place in the ecosystem: This snake eats lizards as well as bats, mice, and smaller snakes.
-The juveniles provide food for birds of prey and larger snakes.
+The juveniles are eaten by birds of prey and larger snakes.

 Danger to humans: The Golden Tree Snake bites aggressively when captured and is another one of Bangkok’s mildly venomous rear-fanged snakes, but its venom appears to pose no danger to humans.
 One should always be careful not to confuse it with the more venomous vipers.